AdaCore/why3/doc/manpages.rst

-The provers that Why3 attempts to detect are described in the readable configuration file :file:`provers-detection-data.conf` of the Why3 data directory (:file:`/usr/local/share/why3`).
+The provers that Why3 attempts to detect are described in the readable configuration file :file:`provers-detection-data.conf` of the Why3 data directory (e.g., :file:`/usr/local/share/why3`).
 Advanced users may try to modify this file to add support for detection of other provers.
 (In that case, please consider submitting a new prover configuration on the bug tracking system.)